-A mindset of service: M&E systems that win accolades from project management teams
+A mindset of service: M&E systems that win accolades from program management teams

-Monitoring and evaluation (M&E) specialists often lament that the rest of the project team does not appreciate M&E work.
+Monitoring and evaluation (M&E) specialists often lament that the rest of the program team doesn’t appreciate M&E work.

 What evidence do they cite for leveling this charge?

-And, assuming that M&E specialists are right about the lack of appreciation, might they themselves be to blame?
+And assuming that M&E specialists are right about the lack of appreciation, might they themselves be to blame – at least partially?

-More importantly, what concrete steps can be taken to win non-M&E project team members over – even gain their accolades – when it comes to M&E?
+More importantly, what concrete steps can be taken to win ‘non-M&E’ program team members over – even win their accolades – when it comes to M&E?

 [RELATED RESOURCE: If you’re not sure why project teams should appreciate M&E in the first place, download the Basics of M&E: A cheat sheet for beginners or read this article that includes a description of the purpose that M&E serves.]